opfesoft/sol-docs/db/world/broadcast_text_locale.md

 ### locale

-The language in what the text will be broadcasted.
+The language of the text.
-Can have 8 values : deDE, esES, esMX, frFR, koKR, ruRU, zhCN, zhTW
+Can have 8 values: deDE, esES, esMX, frFR, koKR, ruRU, zhCN, zhTW

 ### MaleText